Statistical Equilibrium of Optimistic Beliefs: Statistical Equilibrium of Optimistic Beliefs

-with $\eta_{j,i} \geq 0 $ and $\gamma_j > 0$, for all $j \in [M]$ and $i \in [N]$.
-Then, quantal response functions evaluated at the optimistic distributions that solves~\eqref{eq:opt-exp-payoff} are available in closed form and equivalent to This example shows that logit-QRE is not only induced by singleton belief sets containing a generalized extreme value distribution (see Example~\ref{ex:logit-qre}) but also by marginal belief sets with exponential marginals. \end{example} The quantal response functions of Example~\ref{ex:exp-marginal} are known as softmax functions, which project a vector of real numbers to the probability simplex.
-By construction the projected vector always has full support, that is, $\tau_i(\mu\opt_j, \bs u) \neq 0$ for all $i \in [N]$ when $\mu_j\opt$ solves~\eqref{eq:opt-exp-payoff} for all $j \in [M]$.
-However, in applications with large output spaces, sparse probability distributions are often preferable because they filter out less relevant alternatives, reducing computational complexity and enhancing interpretability.
-To address this need, \citet{ref:martins2016softmax} introduces the sparsemax function, an alternative projection that truncates small probability values to zero. \begin{definition}[Sparsemax~\citep{ref:martins2016softmax}] Given $\boldsymbol{u} \in \mathbb{R}^N$, let $\rho$ be a permutation of $[N]$ with $u_{\rho(1)} \geq u_{\rho(2)} \geq \cdots \geq u_{\rho(N)}$, for all $i \in [N]$, set
+Belief sets defined by~\eqref{eq:marginal-belief-set} may initially seem restrictive, as they only encompass distributions with predetermined marginal cumulative distribution functions.
+Nevertheless, as illustrated by the examples below, carefully choosing these marginal distributions provides substantial flexibility in constructing both established and novel statistical equilibria.
+Detailed derivations for these examples are presented in Section~\ref{sec:examples-proofs}. \begin{example}[Exponential distribution model] Suppose that $\mc B_j$, $j\in[M]$, is a marginal belief set with (shifted) exponential marginals of the form \eqref{eq:marginal-belief-set} induced by the following cumulative distribution functions $F_{j,i}(s) = \max\{0, 1 - \eta_{j, i}\exp(-s/\gamma_j - 1) \} $ with $\eta_{j,i} > 0 $ and $\gamma_j > 0$, for all $j \in [M]$ and $i \in [N]$.
+Then, quantal response functions evaluated at the optimistic distributions $\mu_j\opt$'s that solve~\eqref{eq:opt-exp-payoff} are available in closed form and equivalent to $({\eta_{j,i} \exp(u_i/ \gamma_j)}/{ \sum_{k=1}^N \eta_{j,k} \exp(u_k/\gamma_j)})_{i \in [N]} \in T(\mu_j\opt; \bs u).$ \end{example} This example shows that logit-QRE is not only induced by singleton belief sets containing a generalized extreme value distribution (see Example~\ref{ex:logit-QRE}) but also by marginal belief sets with exponential marginals.
+The quantal response functions of Example~\ref{ex:exp-marginal} are known as softmax functions, which project a vector of real numbers to the probability simplex.
+By construction, the projected vector always has full support.
+However, in applications with large output spaces, sparse probability distributions are often preferable because they filter out less relevant alternatives, thereby reducing computational complexity and enhancing interpretability.
+Responding to this need, \citet{ref:martins2016softmax} proposed the \textit{sparsemax} operator, which projects onto the simplex while setting sufficiently small coordinates exactly to zero.
+The next example shows that sparsemax choice probabilities arise endogenously in SE-OB when belief sets are marginal belief sets induced by uniform distributions. \begin{example}[Uniform distribution model] Suppose that each $\mc B_j$, $j\in[M]$, is a marginal belief set of the form \eqref{eq:marginal-belief-set}, induced by {uniform} marginals with common width $\gamma_j>0$ and location shifts $\theta_{j,i}\in\R$, $i\in[N]$, that is, for each $i\in[N]$,